talashokr/The-Seekers/README.md

 ![SEEKER](https://user-images.githubusercontent.com/79612653/110718566-14b0a100-8270-11eb-9e9c-7f94ff210371.jpg)

+# "IT and Business" idea each person

-my idea is a big OLED white board that lots of people can collaborate on to make drawings/art - annie
+my idea is a big OLED white board that lots of people can collaborate on to make drawings/art - annie I'm keen to develop our family business's website to a professianl one- Fatemeh